Geometric rigidity of quasi-isometries in horospherical products: Metric aspects and metric tools in horospherical products

 \subsection{Orientation and tetrahedric quadrilaterals}

 From now on we fix a $(k,c)$-quasi-isometry $\Phi:X\bowtie Y\to X\bowtie Y$.
-The second tetrahedric configuration consists of two points on an $X$-horosphere and pairwise linked to two points on a $Y$-horosphere by four vertical geodesic segments. \\\\The following proposition \ref{LemmaSecondTetrahedronConfiguration} states that if two points on an $X$-horosphere are sufficiently far from each other, if two points on an $Y$-horosphere are sufficiently far from each other and if the vertical geodesic segments have $\varepsilon$-monotone images under a $(k,c)$-quasi-isometry $\Phi$, then all the images of the vertical geodesic segments by $\Phi$ share the same orientation. \\We first show that their exists a constant $M(k,c,\bowtie)$ such that the concatenation of two consecutive $\varepsilon$-monotone quasigeodesic segments sharing the same orientation is an $M\varepsilon$-monotone quasigeodesic segment.
+Let us consider a tetrahedric configuration consisting of two points on an \(X\)-horosphere, each connected by vertical geodesic segments to two points on a \(Y\)-horosphere, forming a total of four points and segments. \\\\The following proposition \ref{LemmaSecondTetrahedronConfiguration} states that if two points on an $X$-horosphere are sufficiently far from each other, if two points on an $Y$-horosphere are sufficiently far from each other and if the vertical geodesic segments have $\varepsilon$-monotone images under a $(k,c)$-quasi-isometry $\Phi$, then all the images of the vertical geodesic segments by $\Phi$ share the same orientation. \\We first show that their exists a constant $M(k,c,\bowtie)$ such that the concatenation of two consecutive $\varepsilon$-monotone quasigeodesic segments sharing the same orientation is an $M\varepsilon$-monotone quasigeodesic segment.
 This result will only be used in the proof of Proposition \ref{LemmaSecondTetrahedronConfiguration}.

-\begin{lemma} Let $k>1$, $c>0$, $D>0$, $\varepsilon>0$, $T\geq \frac{D+2c}{3\varepsilon}$ and let $\gamma:[0,T]\mapsto X\bowtie Y$ and $\gamma':[0,T]\mapsto X\bowtie Y$ be two $\varepsilon$-monotone, $(k,c)$-quasigeodesic segments such that: \begin{enumerate} \item $\mathrm{orientation}(\gamma)=\mathrm{orientation}(\gamma')$ \item $d_{\bowtie}(\gamma(T),\gamma'(0))\leq D$ \end{enumerate} Let $\tilde{\gamma}:[0,2T]\to X\bowtie Y$ be the concatenation of $\gamma$ and $\gamma'$
+\begin{lemma} Let $k\geq 1$, $c\geq 0$, $D>0$, $\varepsilon>0$, $T\geq \frac{D+2c}{3\varepsilon}$ and let $\gamma:[0,T]\mapsto X\bowtie Y$ and $\gamma':[0,T]\mapsto X\bowtie Y$ be two $\varepsilon$-monotone, $(k,c)$-quasigeodesic segments such that: \begin{enumerate} \item $\mathrm{orientation}(\gamma)=\mathrm{orientation}(\gamma')$; \item $d_{\bowtie}(\gamma(T),\gamma'(0))\leq D$. \end{enumerate} Let $\tilde{\gamma}:[0,2T]\to X\bowtie Y$ be the concatenation of $\gamma$ and $\gamma'$

-Then there exists $M(k,c,\bowtie)$ such that $\tilde{\gamma}$ is an $M\varepsilon$-monotone, $(k,M\varepsilon T)$-quasigeodesic segment. \end{lemma}
+Then there exists $M(k,c,D,\bowtie)$ such that $\tilde{\gamma}$ is an $M\varepsilon$-monotone, $(k,M\varepsilon T)$-quasigeodesic segment. \end{lemma}